Kochadaiiyaan: Development

+After the release of Enthiran (2010), actor Rajinikanth approached filmmaker K. S. Ravikumar to help complete an animated feature that the former's daughter Soundarya had begun in 2007.
+The project, titled Sultan: The Warrior, had run into problems with its production and Rajinikanth hoped that they could salvage the project by adding a historical back plot which would make the film partially animation and partially live action.
+Ravikumar then developed a story for fifteen days with his team of assistants and after being impressed by the script, Rajinikanth felt that Ravikumar's story should be an entirely separate film.
+Thus the team launched a venture titled Rana, to be jointly produced by Ocher Picture Productions and Eros International.
+The film would have featured cinematographer R. Rathnavelu and music would have been composed by A. R. Rahman.
+Principal photography for Rana began on 29 April 2011.
+However, during the first schedule of filming, Rajinikanth fell ill on sets and was admitted to hospital where he was treated for dehydration and exhaustion for over a month, resulting in an indefinite postponement of filming.
+Further attempts for the film to continue production throughout the year failed.

+On 23 November 2011, for her maiden directorial project, Soundarya tweeted through her Twitter account, notifying followers to watch out for an official announcement.
+Kochadaiyaan was formally announced the next day.
+A tentatively scheduled release period of August 2012 was also announced.
 The film was finalised to be a co-production of Eros Entertainment and Media One Global.
 Soundarya further stated that Ravikumar had worked with her father and herself on the script of the film.
 With regards to the film's title, Ravikumar claimed that it drew reference to an alternate name of the Hindu deity Shiva, while also being partly inspired by the name of the Pandya dynasty king Kochchadaiyan Ranadhira, and that the plot would be a fictional account with small references to Indian history.
 The title's root meaning is "king with long, curly chada mudi" (mane).
 The director clarified that Kochadaiiyaan was not related to the same-titled history series being published by the Tamil magazine Kumudam.
 When rumours circulated that the temporarily shelved Rana was being revived as Kochadaiiyaan, Ravikumar denied these rumours saying, "Kochadaiyaan has nothing to do with Ranadheeran or Rana."
-Latha Rajinikanth also clarified that the film would serve as a precursor to Rana.
+Soundarya's mother Latha Rajinikanth also clarified that the film would serve as a precursor to Rana.
 In October 2013, the spelling of the film's title was changed from Kochadaiyaan to Kochadaiiyaan on Rajinikanth's request citing numerological reasons.